 When it comes to Asian restaurants, Londoners are spoilt for choice.
-From the back streets of Soho to glitzy Mayfair, you’ll find sushi bars, Taiwanese teahouses, casual options and fine dining.
-And now that we can eat out again, feast your eyes on our pick of the best in town…
+From the back streets of Soho to glitzy Mayfair, you’ll find sushi bars, Taiwanese teahouses and Bombay cafés for both casual and fine dining.
+And now that we can eat out again, feast your eyes on our pick of the best Asian restaurants in London…

 Best Asian restaurants in London

 With locations in Soho, King’s Cross and Marylebone, Hoppers is largely responsible for putting Sri Lankan food on London’s map.
 One of the best Asian restaurants in London, enjoy home-style Sri Lankan cooking with a menu of sumptuous and headily aromatic dishes.
 These include; hoppers, dosas, kothus, and roasts, complemented by a tropical drinks list, which has Genever and Arrack at its heart.
 Be sure to try the indulgent Bonemarrow Varuval, slow-roasted in a coconut and tomato curry, served with a homemade roti.

 Get those creative juices flowing first thing with a visit to Londons’ finest Bombay cafe.
 Feast on eggs on chilli cheese toast, a Bombay omelette or a bacon and egg naan roll, washed down with a nice warming, comforting chai.
 Vegans can opt for the Vegan Bombay with vegan sausages, vegan black pudding, grilled field mushrooms, masala baked beans, grilled tomato, home-made buns and avocado with chilli and lime dressing.
 This is one of the best Asian restaurants in London for breakfast.
 If like us, you simply can’t get enough, get The Dishoom Bacon Naan Roll Kit delivered to your home address.